efarraro/krumit/_items/PlateArmor.md

 ---

 EN_name: "Plate Armor"
-EN_description: "Cost increased by 1 coin for each other item in your inventory"
+EN_description: "Cost increased by 1 💰 for each other item in your inventory"
 EN_flavor: "Full body protection for the warrior in no rush to get anywhere."
 tile_id: PlateArmor
 cost: 2